grafana/loki/docs/sources/get-started/components.md

 The **query scheduler** is an **optional service** providing more [advanced queuing functionality]({{< relref "../operations/query-fairness" >}}) than the [query frontend](#query-frontend).
 When using this component in in the Loki deployment, query frontend pushes split up queries to the query scheduler which enqueues them in an internal in-memory queue.
 There is a queue for each tenant to guarantee the query fairness across all tenants.
-The queriers that connect to the query scheduler act as workers that pull their jobs from the queue, execute them, and return them to the query-frontend for aggregation.
-Queriers need to be configured with the query frontend address (via the `-querier.frontend-address` CLI flag) in order to allow them to connect to the query frontends.
+The queriers that connect to the query scheduler act as workers that pull their jobs from the queue, execute them, and return them to the query frontend for aggregation.
+Queriers therefore need to be configured with the query scheduler address (via the `-querier.scheduler-address` CLI flag) in order to allow them to connect to the query scheduler.
-The query frontend queuing mechanism is used to:

 Query schedulers are **stateless**.
 However, due to the in-memory queue, it's recommended to run a more than one replica to keep the benefit of high availability.
 Two replicas should suffice in most cases.